← Back to All Blog Posts

 Unexpected demand surges

-Amid the pandemic, unusual consumer behavior drove up sales as stockpiling increased.
+During the COVID pandemic, unusual consumer behavior drove up sales as stockpiling increased.
 It was a challenge for even the biggest e-commerce players to handle unexpected demand given that high order volumes require extensive planning, resource allocation, and demand estimates.
 While that kind of behavior is less common now, demand volatility is still a defining market feature.

 Supply chain hurdles